dongzgh/dongzgh.github.io/journal.md

 	* Fixed one issue with FTIResultDisplayUtility.cpp
 	* Delegated the bug #25782 to Muhammad related with LDP feature recognition
 	* Delegated the bug #25837 to Adrian about material thickness warning
-	* Delegated the bug #25788 to Alex Chung about Notch as part in LDP
+	* Delegated the bug #25788 to Chung about Notch as part in LDP
-	* Investigated the bug #25677 with Alex Chubarev about UpdateBoundaries assertion failures
+	* Investigated the bug #25677 with Chubarev about UpdateBoundaries assertion failures
 	* Did code review for Adrian about manual thickness direction in 3AW

 ## 2020-06-12